You can have the best business idea in the world.

 While you may find this equation a bit overwhelming, rest assured you don’t have to calculate all of these metrics manually.
 Once you have the correct data sources in place, there are software applications that will quickly automate your CLTV numbers in real-time.

-Let’s flesh the CLTV equation out a little more by looking at a real-world calculation.
+Let’s flesh the customer lifetime value (CLV) equation out a little more by looking at a real-world calculation.
 We’ll use data from a Kissmetrics report on Starbucks.
 It’ll measure the CLTV of five customers based on weekly purchasing habits.
 Here are the steps:

 Step 1: Calculate the average purchase value.
 According to the data, the five customers spend $3.50, $8.50, $5.00, $6.50, and $6.00, respectively.
 That brings the average customer purchase value to $5.90 per visit.

 Step 2: Calculate the average purchase frequency rate.
 The five customers visit four times, three times, five times, six times, and three times, respectively.
-This gives us an average of 4.2 visits per week.
+This gives us an average customer visit of 4.2 per week.

 Step 3: Calculate the average customer’s value.
 To perform this calculation, we multiply each customer’s expenditures by their number of visits and then average the numbers out.
 This gives us a CV of $24.30.